Last updated

 Step 4: Re-verify after propagation

-The value must return True before WorkSights can establish audit subscriptions.
+Run the Step 2 command again.
+The value must return True before WorkSights can retrieve audit data.

-Even after ingestion is enabled, Microsoft must internally activate the audit pipeline.
-During this period WorkSights may temporarily show empty audit feeds, subscription errors, or missing Teams and file activity.
+During Microsoft’s internal activation period, WorkSights may temporarily show empty audit feeds or missing file and chat activity.
 These resolve automatically once Microsoft finishes activating ingestion.
-No action is required in WorkSights.

 Troubleshooting

-Purview UI shows audit logging as On but no data appears in WorkSights: Run the PowerShell check in Step 2.
-If the value returns False, enable ingestion via Step 3 and allow propagation time.
+Run the PowerShell check in Step 2.
+If it returns False, enable ingestion via Step 3 and allow propagation time.
+The Purview interface is not the authoritative indicator.

-No Teams chat activity: Teams chat requires audit logs.
-Only message-sent events appear.
-No chat content is ever transmitted.
+Teams chat requires audit logs.
+Only message events appear, and chat content is never transmitted.

 Related Guides